 PDI Course Number: 100T02 / UCSD Course Number: EDUC40159

 Are you finding it increasingly difficult to help your special education students find success with your state's standards?
 As most teachers know, learning can be difficult for those with special needs.
 So how exactly can a teacher make this “bridge,” thereby connecting their most vulnerable learners to the more challenging and complex concepts?
 This online course is designed for K-3 teachers who are attempting to do just this.
 Teachers will learn specific strategies for helping their special education students build strong foundational reading skills by using assessment to guide and differentiate their instruction.
 In addition, teachers will be given a variety of tools and strategies to help guide their struggling writers as they work to balance meaningful writing with explicit strategy instruction.
 Other topics include differentiating the mathematics block, providing tactile, kinesthetic, and auditory learning opportunities, student collaboration, cooperative group activities, and Universal Design for Learning.
 Rounding out the course is engaging special needs students in the art of conversation and using interventions and other teaching techniques to engage special needs students, including those who also happen to be English language learners.
-This course is worth 3 ⅓ semester units/5 quarter units (50 hours of training) from UC San Diego Extension.
+By the end of this course, teachers will feel much more confident in helping their students with special needs meet content standards.
+This course is worth 3 ⅓ semester units/5 quarter units (50 hours of training) from University of California San Diego (UCSD) Division of Extended Studies.
 For detailed information on university credit, click here.

 "I learned a lot about ways to differentiate for special needs students.
 I loved learning about resources I can use starting this year." - Sheri Baughman-Sheets

 - Understanding Special Education Terminology and Reading an IEP

 - Meeting the Needs of All Learners: Universal Design for Learning